How Independent Jewelry Designers Can Connect with Celebrities

 I also had a great relationship with certain stylists who I gave work too.
 Because I had developed a working relationship with them, they were grateful that I sent free product and it was featured over and over on the shows increasing my exposure.

 Working on a loan basis with a stylist or PR person

-Act on this: I want to hear your thoughts?
-What is your perception about giving away jewelry “SWAG” to Celebs?
+What do you think about giving away jewelry “SWAG” to Celebs?
 Have you had success that translated into sales?